Mediating Conflict,

-Attorney Protecting Parents’ Rights In Everett And Snohomish County
+Attorney Protecting Parents’ Rights And WelI-Being In Everett And Snohomish County

 In recent years, the law in Washington and throughout the United States has changed a great deal to equalize the rights of mothers and fathers.
 Now both parents generally enjoy a more or less equal opportunity when it comes to exercising their parental rights.